Aqueel-Kadri/Tower_of_Hanoi_2D/README.md

         ( makes the object's centre snap to the cursor's position )

     Solution:-
-        Record the initial position of the object and then adding the amount the cursor has moved.
+         Adding the displacement of the cursor to the object's initial position.

         currentObjectPosition = initialObjectPosition + cursorDisplacement
-        ( where cursorDisplacement = initialCursorPosition - currentCursorPosition )
+        ( where cursorDisplacement = currentCursorPosition - initialCursorPosition )

     -This results in a more natural feeling drag and drop which is an essential part of the project.